Zeus-Labs/ZeusCloud/README.md

 - Continuously monitor your environments for misconfigurations and attack paths.
 - Customize security and compliance controls to fit your needs.
 - Contextually prioritize and remediate security findings
-- Meet compliance standardse PCI DSS, CIS, and more!
+- Meet compliance standards PCI DSS, CIS, and more!
 ---

 <!-- omit in toc -->